"I find everything I need here. I’m happy with their services and staff. Everything here knows me and welcomes me."

 Our Fantastic Fundraisers!

 Andrew raised £533.93 by taking part in the eccentric Brompton World Championships in London in July 2017.
 He said, ‘In getting on my bike, I wanted to help a charity that was both local and global.
-My wife teaches English to a Syrian couple with three young kids, one of whom is disabled.
+My wife teaches English to a Syrian family.
 I've seen first-hand just how disorientating and downright difficult it is for them to start afresh here.
 They managed to get out of a country which is war-torn; the very least we can do is start the mending process by giving them a warm and supportive welcome here in Oxfordshire.’